louisguitton/keycumber/Readme.md

 ## Todo

 - add order = pois_first / modifiers_first / both
-- add batch
-  if not specified, output everything in one file. if specified, default to 700 and creates files of 700 rows in folder
 - add check for CSVs
 - add checks on files have only 1 column
 - add rename on file column to support files with other name
 - handle files with no headers
 - add check for left and right files not equal
+- add github pages with docs and link to pypi